The Weyl Curvature Tensor, Cotton-York Tensor and Gravitational Waves: A covariant consideration: The 1+3 perturbations formalism and general equations

-{\it Covariant Splitting}: Because the background is homogeneous and isotropic, we can split each first order vector uniquely into the curl-free (the scalar), and the divergence-free (the vector) parts: $V_{a}=V^{S}_{a}+V^{V}_{a}$ where $\curl V^{S}_{a}=0$ and $\div V^{V} =0$.
-Any tensor may also be invariantly split into scalar, vector and tensor parts: $T_{ab} =T^{S}_{ab} +T^{V}_{ab} +T^{T}_{ab}$ where $\curl T^{S}_{ab} =0$, $\div\div T^{V} =0$, and $\div T^{T}_{a} =0$.
-We can then equate scalar, vector and tensor parts in equations ({\ref{R}-\ref{CH}).
-All vector parts are zero as rotation is ignored.
-These splits enable us to understand the natural suitability of $H_{ab}$ as covariant characterization of gravitational waves, but also give a hint of why contributions from other tensors should not be neglected.
+Consider a background that is spatially homogeneous and isotropic, against which all quantities are defined.
+It follows that each first-order vector quantity, denote by $V_{a}$, may be split uniquely into the curl-free (the scalar) and the divergence-free (the vector) parts. i.e. $V_{a}=V^{S}_{a}+V^{V}_{a}$ where $\curl V^{S}_{a}=0$ and $\div V^{V} =0$.
+Any tensor $W_{ab}$ may also be invariantly split into scalar, vector and tensor parts i.e.$W_{ab} =W^{S}_{ab} +W^{V}_{ab} +W^{T}_{ab}$ where $\curl W^{S}_{ab} =0$, $\div\div W^{V} =0$, and $\div W^{T}_{a} =0$ respectively.
+Implementing such splits in equations ({\ref{CS}-\ref{CH}) allow the comparison of terms on one side of the equal sign to those of the opposite side.
+We reiterate that rotation is ignored given the requirement for the existence of a hyper-surface.
+This implies that vectors part effectively set to vanish.
+Taken together, these splits enable us to understand why $H_{ab}$ is the natural suitable quantity for the covariant characterization of gravitational waves in the 1+3 formalism this far.
+But the splitting also give a hint of why contributions from other tensors should not be neglected, as is presently the case.
+Lets examine this by looking at a number of equations.